operio-dev/operio-whitepaper/docs/04_architecture.md

 In legacy systems, complexity and scale are performance liabilities.
 Adding modules, data sources, or business units creates bottlenecks and degrades performance.
 In Operio, complexity and scale are strategic assets.
 Our microservices architecture ensures linear scalability while our agent-based design makes increased scope yield increased intelligence.

 The Real-Time Orchestration Engine leverages increased complexity to identify more sophisticated patterns, while the Contextual Memory Layer gains more holistic business understanding.
-We've designed a system where growth in complexity yields corresponding growth in intelligence—an asymmetric advantage legacy architectures cannot match.
+We've designed a system where growth in complexity yields corresponding growth in intelligence whic is an asymmetric advantage that legacy architectures cannot match.

 ### Future-Proof Evolution: Investment Protection

-We haven't architected Operio for today's AI—we've built it for the next decade's breakthroughs.
+We haven't architected Operio for today's AI.
+We've built it for the next decade's breakthroughs.
 By placing agents, contextual memory, and real-time orchestration at the foundational layer, the platform seamlessly integrates future AI advances with minimal friction.

 When new, more powerful foundation models are released, we don't re-architect our platform—we add them to the AGI-Native Core as tools available to the entire agent workforce.
 Our customers aren't buying a static product that becomes obsolete; they're investing in evolvable infrastructure guaranteed to grow more powerful over time.